Yunnanozoon: Description

 The body of Yunnanozoon was fusiform, with specimens ranging from 2 to 6 cm in length.
 The body was strongly laterally compressed, meaning that it was taller than it was wide.
 A segmented dorsal unit was present on the top of the body.
 The first segment of which was triangular, while the other segments were approximately rectangular.
 Axial stripes also ran down the body in the region immediately below the dorsal unit.
 Towards the front of the animal were 7 pairs of filamentous arches.
 These arches were covered by sac-like structures which had openings between them.
-Towards the back of the body a tube-like structure was present, possibly the gut, with four pairs of enigmatic circular structures (possibly gonads) were present at the mid-point of the body.
+Towards the back of the body a tube-like structure was present, possibly the gut, with four pairs of enigmatic circular structures at the mid-point of the body.

+These circular structures may be gonads, though one study from 2026 considers them to more likely be glomeruli (networks of blood vessels located in the kidney that are involved in renal filtration), arguing that if these structures were gonads, one would expect their morphology to vary between specimens due to differences such as the sex of the individual and the point in the spawning cycle the individual was in when it died, yet the circular structures look very similar in all specimens.
+One potential issue with this interpretation is that for glomeruli to function, blood must be forced out of the glomerulus by the pressure created by the beating of the heart, yet no systemic heart has been preserved in any Yunnanozoon fossil.
+Lancelets, which also have no systemic heart, rely on contractions of the aorta, with assistance from swollen structures known as branchial hearts.
+Similar branchial hearts are known in Yunnanozoon.
+Although in lancelets the pressure created by this setup is not enough to allow for vertebrate-like glomeruli, it has been suggested that Yunnanozoon may have had a more powerful version of this setup so that it could support vertebrate-like glomeruli.

 The front half of the body had rod-like structures running along the top and bottom, which were probably sclerotized.
+Yunnanozoon fossils also preserve evidence of structures which may be dorsal and ventral aortae.
+This interpretation is supported by their three-dimensional, tube-shaped structure, the presence of material inside that may be coagulated blood, and by chemical signatures indicative of iron and protein.